tomneutens/LearningObjectRepository/README.md

 npm install
 ```

-Create local .env file with the correct configuration.
+Create local .env in project root file with the correct configuration.
 These are the keys that are used right now:

 - NODE_ENV = development
 - HTTP_PORT = 8085